• Home

 If you fear career damage, consider:

-B. Maintain professionalism: assume communications may be scrutinised if a complaint is made.
+B. Maintain professionalism: assume your communications may be scrutinised if a complaint is made.

 C. Find allies: collective support from peers/senior colleagues deters perpetrators and protects you.

-G. Act collectively: escalate as a like-minded group via internal reporting; confidential systems should protect whistleblowers and prohibit retaliation.
+E. Act collectively: ideally, escalate as a like-minded group via internal reporting; confidential systems should protect whistleblowers and prohibit retaliation.

-K. Hold leadership accountable: request formal WHS interventions and system changes when risks are evident.
-Psychosocial hazards (discrimination, racism, sex discrimination and harassment, bullying, violence) and reprisals against whistle blowers are unlawful; penalties include fines, reputational damage, and imprisonment (see topic 3).
+G. Hold leadership accountable: request formal WHS interventions and system changes when risks are evident.
+Psychosocial hazards (discrimination, racism, sex discrimination and harassment, bullying, violence) and reprisals against whistle blowers are unlawful; penalties for boards and senior management include fines, reputational damage, and sometimes imprisonment (see topic 3).

 If your employer is a registered entity, you can make a protected (and if needed, anonymous) whistleblowing disclosure to the most senior person or governing body.
 Whistle blowers are legally protected when reporting suspected unlawful conduct (e.g., fraud, corruption, HR abuses, drug-related offences).
 Retaliation — identity disclosure, dismissal, discrimination, harassment, intimidation, reputational harm — is a criminal offence and a civil breach.